YottaDB/YDBDoc/ProgGuide/internatn.rst

 This example uses $$get^%LCLCOL as an extrinsic that returns 0, indicating that the effective local collation sequence is the standard M collation sequence.

-If set^%LCLCOL is not specified and gtm_local_collate is not defined, or is invalid, the process uses M standard collation.
+If set^%LCLCOL is not specified and ydb_local_collate is not defined, or is invalid, the process uses M standard collation.
 The following would be considered invalid values:

 * A value less than 0
 * A value greater than 255